Are Mums Frost Resistant

 Garden Or Hardy Perennial Mums Usually Will Weather.

-Garden or hardy perennial mums usually will weather.
+Mums plants need cover from the frost, but they ultimately enter the dormant stage in the winter.
+In extremely cold climates, dig mums up and replant in containers.
 Protecting them from frost is essential to keep them active for a few early frost waves.

-1 fall days are shorter than in the summer and the sun has changed.
 When saving potted mums, the first key is to never let them endure a freeze in their pot or container.
+The shasta daisy (chrysanthemum optimum), painted daisy (chrysanthemum coccineum) and feverfew (chrysanthemum parthenium) are 3.
+Mums can be planted in the spring or fall.